kyegomez/movie-gen/README.md

 - **Video-to-audio generation**
 - **Text-to-audio generation**

-Our models set a new state-of-the-art in multiple video and audio generation domains and aim to push the boundaries of what's possible in media creation.
-The most powerful model in our collection is a **30 billion parameter transformer**, capable of generating videos up to 16 seconds long at 16 frames per second (fps).
+Their models set a new state-of-the-art in multiple video and audio generation domains and aim to push the boundaries of what's possible in media creation.
+The most powerful model in Their collection is a **30 billion parameter transformer**, capable of generating videos up to 16 seconds long at 16 frames per second (fps).
 The model operates with a maximum context length of **73K video tokens**, allowing for highly detailed and complex media output.

 ## Key Features